 - Any borrowers with under a 580 credit score need a 10% down payment

 - Borrowers do not have to pay off outstanding collection accounts

 - Charge off accounts do not have to be paid off

-- HUD requires on time payments for the past 12 months
+- HUD requires on-time payments for the past 12 months

-- With conventional loans, the waiting period is 4 years from the discharged date of Chapter 7 Bankruptcy and the recorded date of the foreclosure, deed in lieu or short sale date does not matter.
+With conventional loans, the waiting period is 4 years from the discharge date of Chapter 7 Bankruptcy.
+The recorded date of the foreclosure, deed in lieu, or short sale date does not matter.
 However, the deed in lieu, foreclosure, short sale needs to be finalized.
 Max debt to income ratio on conventional loans is capped at 50% DTI.

 Make Payments On Time Is Best Guarantee In Improving Your Credit Scores To Qualify For Mortgage

 Borrowers can qualify for FHA Loans with prior bad credit, outstanding collections, past late payments, and charge-offs.
 However, most lenders want to see timely payments in the past 12 months.
 Late payments after bankruptcy and foreclosure can be the kiss of death.
 But not always a deal killer at Gustan Cho Associates.
 As long as we can get approve/eligible per Automated Underwriting System, we can approve and close the loan.
 Homebuyers need to be religious in making their monthly payments on time because scrutiny is based on the last 12 months’ payment history.

 Never Close Out Revolving Credit Account

 Improving Your Credit Scores to Qualify For Mortgage can be done by adding revolving accounts.
 Many consumers will never get a credit card or use credit after bankruptcy and foreclosure.
 This is not recommended and no credit or active revolving accounts is one of the main reasons for low credit scores.